 - 0.3 cup Shredded Cheese (I use Mozzarella)

 30 minutes savory, gnocchi with sun-dried tomatoes and spinach skillet dinner.

 Oh gnocchi, I first fell in love with you during my college days aka the pasta days.

 I’ve made homemade gnocchi before and although it is very rewarding it’s a lot of hard work.

-Most grocery stores sell them now and for this dish, I recommend taking the shortcut.
+Most grocery stores sell gnocchi now and for this dish, I recommend taking the shortcut.

 I kept this dish vegetarian but feel free to add chicken or sausage!

 This gnocchi dish is simple, only takes about 30 minutes (or less) to make and is extremely satisfying.

 Hints of sweetness from the onion and sun-dried tomatoes comes through with a creamy yet light sauce and the bright green color from the spinach.

 Please leave your review for this gnocchi with sun-dried tomatoes and spinach in the comment section below.